InvirganceDocumentation/convirgance-docs/docs/olap.md

 their own customers and the market itself.
 OLAP (Online Analytical Processing) provides a means of sythesizing this data into useful metrics to provide business intelligence insights.

-Convirgance-OLAP, built on top of Convirgance package, provides an easy and intuitive way to build OLAP tools such as queries against Star Schemas to perform such interactive multidimensional data analysis and aid businesses in their operations.
+Convirgance (OLAP), built on top of Convirgance package, provides an easy and intuitive way to build OLAP tools such as queries against Star Schemas to perform such interactive multidimensional data analysis and aid businesses in their operations.